xtdb/xtdb/docs/mvp.md

 by the lower indexes.

-The query is itself ultimately represented as a single n-ary join across variables, each potentially represented by several indexes, each combined via an unary join across them.
+The query is itself ultimately represented as a single n-ary join across variables, each potentially represented by several indexes, and combined via an unary join across them.
 As the resulting tree is walked the query engine further has a concept of constraints, which are applied to the results as the joins between the indexes are performed.
 Things like predicates and sub queries are implemented